Thomas W. Hungerford

 Thomas William Hungerford (March 21, 1936 – November 28, 2014) was an American mathematician who worked in algebra and mathematics education.
 He is the author or coauthor of several widely used and widely cited textbooks covering high-school to graduate-level mathematics.
-From 1963 until 1980 he taught at the University of Washington and then at Cleveland State University until 2003.
+From 1963 until 1980, he taught at the University of Washington and then at Cleveland State University until 2003.
 From 2003–2014 he was at Saint Louis University.
 Hungerford had a special interest in promoting the use of technology to teach mathematics.

-Early life and career
+Early life and education

 Hungerford was born in Oak Park, Illinois, in 1936.
-At age 16, he moved to St. Louis, Missouri, where he attended St. Louis University High School and was named its valedictorian.
+At age 16, he moved to St. Louis, Missouri, where he attended St. Louis University High School and graduated as the valedictorian of his high school class.

-After high school, Hungerford was educated at the College of the Holy Cross, graduating in 1958 with a Bachelor of Arts, summa cum laude.
-He pursued graduate studies at the University of Chicago and earned a Ph.D. in mathematics in 1963 under the supervision of Saunders Mac Lane.
-Throughout his career he wrote more than a dozen widely used mathematics textbooks, ranging from high school to graduate level.
+After high school, Hungerford enrolled at the College of the Holy Cross in Worcester, Massachusetts, graduating with a Bachelor of Arts, summa cum laude, in mathematics in 1958.
+As an undergraduate at Holy Cross, he wrote a senior thesis on topological space.
+He then pursued graduate studies at the University of Chicago, where he earned his Ph.D. in mathematics in 1963 under the supervision of mathematician Saunders Mac Lane.
+His doctoral dissertation was titled, "Bockstein spectra".

+Academic career

+After receiving his doctorate in 1963, Hungerford began teaching mathematics at the University of Washington in Seattle, where he remained until 1980.
+During his years at Washington, he published research on subjects including Bockstein spectra, hyperhomology, multilinear maps, and the structure of principal ideal rings.
+In a 1968 paper in the Pacific Journal of Mathematics, he proved that every principal ideal ring is a finite direct sum of rings, each of which is a homomorphic image of a principal ideal domain.

+Hungerford's graduate-level textbook Algebra was originally published by Holt, Rinehart and Winston in 1974 and was subsequently issued by Springer as volume 73 of its Graduate Texts in Mathematics series.
+The book covers groups, rings, modules, fields and Galois theory, linear algebra, commutative rings and modules, ring structure, and category theory.
+In 1980, Hungerford moved from Washington to Cleveland State University, where he taught mathematics until 2001.

+In addition to his research in algebra, Hungerford published work in mathematics education and authored or coauthored more than a dozen mathematics textbooks from the high-school level to graduate level.
+He promoted the use of technology in mathematics instruction, served as a referee and reviewer for mathematical journals, and participated on National Science Foundation panels that evaluated grant applications.
+After returning to St. Louis in 2003, Hungerford maintained an office at Saint Louis University until 2013, when he retired from writing and revising textbooks.
+His later textbooks included works in abstract algebra, precalculus, college algebra, trigonometry, finite mathematics, and applied mathematics.